petebacondarwin/kanso-eco/README.md

         "templates": ["templates"]
     },

-The precompiler compiles the eco template into a javascript function that you can require and run to render:
+The Eco precompiler compiles the eco template into a CommonJS module that you can require and run to render:

     var template = require('templates/mytemplate');
     vat some_object = { name: "Pete", greeting: "Hello" };